Rules and Budget Law

 Rule 7 – Recognition

 Any member, when recognized by the Chair, may address the Committee on any bill, motion, or other matter under consideration before the Committee.
-The time of such member shall be limited to 5 minutes until all members present have been afforded an opportunity to comment.
+The time of such member shall be limited to five minutes until all members present have been afforded an opportunity to comment.

 Rule 8 – Consideration of Business